greatest-ape/hs-books/README.md

-# FaaS app for displaying a HTML list of .epub books in a directory
+# FaaS web app for listing .epub books in a directory

-The Haskell program extracts meta info and cover images, creates thumbnails of those and sends a JSON response to the website, where it is parsed and displayed using Javascript (utilizing the very hip jQuery.)
+The Haskell program extracts meta info and cover images, creates thumbnails of those and sends a JSON response to the website, where it is parsed and displayed using Javascript (utilizing state-of-the-art framework jQuery).

 ## Screenshots